BNSF Railway: Locomotive paint schemes

 After Burlington Northern and the Atchison, Topeka and Santa Fe Railway, Topeka & Santa Fe Railway merged in 1995, BNSF Railway introduced a series of locomotive paint schemes reflecting its combined heritage.
 The initial post-merger design, unveiled in August 1995 on SD70MAC No. 9647, was a one-time commemorative scheme combining elements of Santa Fe's red-and-silver "Warbonnet" and BN's "Executive" green and cream livery.
 The unit featured "BNSF" lettering in place of "Santa Fe" on the nose and "Burlington Northern Santa Fe" along the side.
-The locomotive was later repainted with the standard Heritage III scheme.
+Rail fans called it "Vomit Bonnet" due to its clashing colors.
+The locomotive was repainted with the standard Heritage III scheme in 2013.

 By early 1996, BNSF began applying interim branding, patching existing BN and ATSF locomotives with "BNSF" lettering while developing a new standard livery.
 In May 1996, SD60M No. 9297 debuted in a scheme drawing from the pre-1967 orange and dark green colors of the Great Northern Railway.
 It also incorporated red and silver to symbolize other BN predecessors and Santa Fe.
 A new logo featuring "Burlington Northern Santa Fe Railway" within the Santa Fe cross accompanied the design.
 Employees selected one side's simpler striping configuration for future use, which was then adopted with minor adjustments as the railroad's new standard paint scheme, later called Heritage I. Santa Fe's Warbonnet design, modified with BNSF branding, remained in concurrent use.